mabdinur/MC_ENCRYPTION/README.md

 # MorseCode
-#This project contains a script that must be uploaded to an arduino where it will then be executed
+# This project contains a script that must be uploaded to an arduino where it will then be executed

-Project   a circuit with two buttons connected in series are used to input data into the system
-- Schematic of the circuit used is below
+- Schematic of the circuit used with the adrduino is shown below
 - The time between button presses is encoded as a 1 or 0
 - each "message" starts with a number id to identify the arduino recieving the message from the button inputs